MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-page-URL.md

 # required metadata

 title: Create a page URL
-description: This article covers the basic concepts and procedures for creating the URL slug for a page in your site.
+description: This article covers the basic concepts and procedures for creating a page URL on your site.
 author: StuHarg
 manager: annbe
 ms.date: 10/01/2019